stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 pre-commit install
 ```

-> Since the `pre-commit` configuration file is YAML, it will automatically be formatted and checked by the same tools that it runs.
+> Since the `pre-commit` configuration file is YAML, it will automatically be formatted and checked by the same tools that `pre-commit` runs itself.

 ### Using pre-commit